A: The program is designed to prepare graduates to:

 A D.N.P. post-master's program program is available for advanced practice nurses already holding an M.S.N.
 The minimum number of credits required is 33.

 The specific domains of content for all options include: core courses, research, statistics and information systems, practicum courses, and a D.N.P. residency course.
 Health promotion/illness management is required for advanced-practice options.
 HCSL course examples include finance, outcomes management, human resources, program evaluation and mediation.

 A: To apply to the D.N.P. program, you should have graduated with at least a B.S.N. degree from an accredited program, normally with a graduate GPA of at least 3.0 using the 4.0 system (4.0=A).
 A statistics course, including inferential analysis (within the past five years), an undergraduate course in nursing research, an undergraduate course in health assessment, and a copy of your current Wisconsin nursing license are required prerequisites.
 Other criteria include:

 Qualified applicants may be denied admission to the D.N.P. program because of space constraints.

 A: Yes.
-You must apply online via the Graduate School website.
+You must apply online via Nursing CAS website.
 Paper applications are not accepted.